 Another neat feature of the app is that you can get real-time spending tips based on your goals, like booking an award fare or meeting a welcome bonus spend requirement.
 In the “My earnings summary” section of the Cards tab, there is an “Out making a purchase?” option.
 This will recommend nearby places to spend along with the best card to use to earn the most rewards.

-According to the TPG app’s developers, a push notification for card recommendations based on your location is in the works.
-For example, if you have location services turned on and visit a merchant where you don’t usually shop and there is a clear best card to use, the app will send a push recommending the best card in your wallet.
+App users can also set up push notifications that alert them when rewards earning opportunities are nearby, but this only works if you have location services turned on.
+If you have location services turned on and visit a merchant where you don’t usually shop, and there is a clear best card to use, the app can send an alert recommending the best card in your wallet.

 Turn on app notifications

 If you turn on notifications in the app, you’ll get important updates about the app and your accounts within the app.
-So far, notification plans include:
+Some important details you can get alerts for include:

 - Alerts for expiring points